nickolasburr/git-extend/README.md

 + `git-reflog`
 + `git-status`

-For a complete list of pre-built wrappers, see [TEMPLATES](https://github.com/nickolasburr/git-extend/blob/master/TEMPLATES.md).
+For a complete list of pre-built command closures, see [TEMPLATES](https://github.com/nickolasburr/git-extend/blob/master/TEMPLATES.md).

+## Notes

+1. The term _closure_ is used loosely within the context of `git-extend`.
+Think of closure in terms of an executable as a function.
+2. A typical Git installation includes shell scripts, which may show when running `git extend --list`.